global-asp/asp-source/en/0006_anansi-and-wisdom.md

 In no time he reached the top of the tree.
 But then he stopped and
-thought, “I'm supposed to be
+thought, "I'm supposed to be
 the one with all the wisdom,
 and here my son was cleverer
-than me!”
+than me!"
 Anansi was so angry about this that he threw the clay pot down out of the tree.